Galaxy Phase-Space Density Data Preclude that Bose-Einstein Condensate be the Total Dark Matter: The Bose Einstein Condensate (BEC) as a Dark Matter candidate

+and $ U$ is given by eq.(\ref{restob}).
 The BEC does not contribute to the integral in the numerator of $<v^2>$ in eq.(\ref{v2}) because the integral of the Dirac delta function in $f_d^{total}$ eq.(\ref{deld}) vanishes upon integration over $ \vec{p} $ due to the extra $ p^2 $ factor in the numerator of eq.(\ref{v2}) with respect to the denominator.

 { 0.3cm}